 Marinade the mushrooms

-- Add the 1 and ½ tablespoons of chipotle paste, 1 teaspoon of smoked paprika, ½ a teaspoon of dried oregano, ½ a teaspoon of ground cumin and ½ a teaspoon of ground coriander and ½ teaspoon of sea salt to a bowl and mix well.Add the minced garlic and fresh coriander along with the orange and lime juice to the bowl and whisk well.
+- Add the 1 and ½ tablespoons of chipotle paste, 1 teaspoon of smoked paprika, ½ a teaspoon of dried oregano, ½ a teaspoon of ground cumin and ½ a teaspoon of ground coriander, 1 tablespoon of olive oil and ½ teaspoon of sea salt to a bowl and mix well.Add the minced garlic and fresh coriander along with the orange and lime juice to the bowl and whisk well.

 - Add the clean mushrooms to a large freezer bag and pour the marinade into the bag.
 Rub the marinade into the mushrooms, be careful not to break the mushrooms.Seal the bag and leave the bag in the fridge for at least 30 minutes.